SRA-VJTI/MARIO/simulation/simulation_rviz/README.md

 ```
 roslaunch manipulator_rviz new.launch
 ```
-*  Now ,On a different terminal
+*  Now ,On a different terminal, source ROS again and go to the simulation folder and write the following command

 ```
-cd/manipulator_rviz
 rosrun simulation_rviz Testing.py
 ```
 Then initially set all values to zero , to get the default position of the manipulator .